CIRLMDP/CIRL/README.md

 #### ES with the 2nd loss on the non-linear model:
 * Driving simulation/non_linear/Blackbox_loss2/bbl2_driving.py

-## Plot the results:
+## Plot the results
 * use the jupyter notebooks in each environment.

+## Data required
 in this work we use the processed data from point85AI git repository that can be found at:
 https://github.com/point85AI/Policy-Iteration-AI-Clinician

 the data set we use to construct the dynamic treatment regime can be found at:
-data -> normalized_data.mat
+* Policy-iteration-AI-Clinician/data/normalized_data.mat
 is should be placed at:
-Dynamic treatment regime -> data -> normalized_data.mat
+* Dynamic treatment regime/data/normalized_data.mat